UgzSourceCode/web-portfolio/docs/frontend-ux-research.md

 - Are there any elements that deter users or cause confusion?
 (Are there any elements that may deter users?; Are there elements that are not consistent with the rest of the design?)

 There's nothing particularly alarming about this design.

+#### Feedback from
+2. Second person
+   - This type of websites repel me.
+Usually when I come across such sites, I know I will probably have to search for some options.
+Looks okay, but poorly designed navigation gives me negative associations.

 ### Portfolio - Figma Template
 Author: [KingKatz aka midjourney2figma](https://www.instagram.com/midjourney2figma)